the Arctic 1940: Invasion of Denmark and Norway

 30 Nov 1939–13 Mar 1940 Winter War▲

 The Soviet Union invaded Finland with some 450,000 men, without declaring war and in violation of three non-aggression pacts.
 Despite numerical superiority, the Soviets suffered repeated setbacks until reinforcements allowed them to break through in January 1940.
 At the Moscow Peace Treaty, the Finns agreed to cede significant territory along the border of the two states, including the Karelian Isthmus.

-At 04:15 Germany forces crossed the border into Denmark, while the Kriegsmarine landed troops at Lillebælt.
+At 04:15 on 9 April 1940 German forces crossed the border into Denmark, while the Kriegsmarine landed troops at Lillebælt.
 Five minutes later, the 2,430 ton minelayer Hansestadt Danzig entered Copenhagen harbor with a small escort, landing a battalion of German Infantry at 05:18.
 While other amphibious and airborne landings took place across the country, the battalion quickly captured the Danish Army HQ and royal palace, prompting the Danish government to capitulate at 06:00 in exchange for retaining political independence in domestic matters.

 Following the German occupation of Denmark, the Icelandic Parliament declared Danish King Christian X unable to perform his constitutional duties and assigned them to the government of Iceland.
 Iceland opened a legation in New York city and declared itself neutral.